 Rundown of the code above:

-• We start by defining a $search property that will be bound to the search input, and a render method that fetches products based on the search query.
+property that will be bound to the search input, and arender

-• We're using a simple ILIKE query to perform a case-insensitive search.
-You can customize the search logic based on your requirements.
+query to perform a case-insensitive search.
+You can customize the search logic based on your requirements. - Next we get all matching products using the

 Once you've updated the component class, let's create the view for this component.
-Open resources/views/livewire/product-search.blade.php and add the following content:
+Open resources/views/livewire/product-search.blade.php

 <div>